JackieDo/Laravel-Cart/README.md

 ## Installation
 You can install this package through [Composer](https://getcomposer.org).

 - First, edit your project's `composer.json` file to require `jackiedo/cart`.
-Add following line to the section `require`:
+Add following line to the `require` section:
 ```
 "jackiedo/cart": "2.*"
 ```